dasarpai/old.dasarpai.github.io/_gk/2023-12-27-Basics-of-Astrology.md

 	12. मीन राशि: गुरु (Jupiter)

 ## How to look Horoscope
+- Lagna horoscope mean the horoscope created based on the planet and stars position in the sky at the time of birth.
 - To create a horoscope on a paper, we create 12 boxes as below

 ![12-Houes-of-Horoscope](/assets/images/gk/12-Houes-of-Horoscope.jpg)